DataONEorg/Education/_lessons/lessons/01_management/index.md

 .two-third[
 ![](images/datamgt-import.png)
-*Source: guardian.uk* ]
+*Source: guardian.uk*]

 .one-third[
-The climate scientists at the centre of a media storm over leaked emails were yesterday cleared of accusations that they fudged their results and silenced critics, but a review found they had **failed to be open enough about their work.**
+"The climate scientists at the centre of a media storm over leaked emails were yesterday cleared of accusations that they fudged their results and silenced critics, but a review found they had **failed to be open enough about their work.**"
 ]